snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/collection-enrichment-modelling-analysis.md

 <h2><a name="data-analysis">4.
 Data analysis</a></h2>

+TO WRITE

-## Understanding the difference between contexts captured at data collection time, and contexts inferred during enrichment
+<h2><a name="contexts-at-collection-time-vs-contexts-inferred-during-enrichment">Contexts captured at data collection time vs contexts inferred during enrichment</a></h2>

-## Understanding where your business logic should sit in the data pipeline
+TO WRITE

+<h2><a name="where-in-your-data-pipeline-should-your-business-logic-sit">Where in your data pipeline should your business logic sit?</a></h2>

+TO WRITE